 Christmas this year was the best I have ever had, and all I got was a hat that I don’t even like.

-Coming up on the holiday season I wasn’t sure if I was going to be able to go out to Colorado, where I participated in most of my shenanigans when I was in my addiction, and spend the holidays with my family, I actually decided against it because of certain circumstances.
+Coming up on the holiday season I wasn’t sure if I was going to be able to go out to Colorado, where I participated in most of my shenanigans when I was in my addiction, and spend the holidays with my family, I actually decided against it because of a fear of relapse.
 My family and I were heartbroken that we weren’t going to be able to have the whole family together on Christmas for the first time in nineteen years.
 But about a week before Christmas, things ended up working out.
 So I got my tickets and let my family know I would be there with them.
 My mom broke out in tears of joy when she heard this.
 Than the day came and I was off to Colorado.

 This was my first time leaving California since graduating from sober living.
 As the plane landed at the Denver airport, I was hit with an overwhelming feeling of gratitude – after leaving there just a year and a half ago with three strikes on my record and a year in jail hanging over my head, it was unbelievable to see what I had been able to attain for myself in that short time in sober living at New Life House.
 Now with no jail time over my head, no warrants, no court cases for the first time in four years, and a new sense of freedom, not just externally but internally I got to enjoy a different kind of holiday.
 That misery, anxiety and depression I had felt last time I was in my hometown was now gone, with myself and with my family.
 Next thing I knew, my mom, dad, my two brothers and I were sitting around the table at one of our favorite restaurants being loud and obnoxious as we usually are.
 After dinner we went our separate ways for the night.